Multicultural Postdoctoral Residency

 Training Program Manual

-Please carefully review our current Training Program Manual (pdf) prior to applying.
+Please carefully review our past Training Program Manual (pdf) prior to applying. ** The 2014-2015 Training Manual will be posted soon.
 Distribution of this material without the written permission from San José State University Counseling Services; One Washington Square, ADM 201; San Jose CA 95192-0035, is strictly prohibited.

-***Applications need to be postmarked by January 10, 2013. *** It is our hope to notify applicants regarding interview offers by mid-February.
+***Applications need to be postmarked by January 10, 2014 at 5pm. *** It is our hope to notify applicants regarding interview offers by mid-February.
 Phone interviews will be offered to select applicants and will occur in late February and early March.
-Counseling Services will participate in a local Postdoctoral Uniform Notification Day on March 13, 2013.
+Counseling Services will participate in a local Postdoctoral Uniform Notification Day on March 12, 2014.
 All position offers will be made on that day.

 Please mail the following: